What Countries Can Felons Travel to? A Comprehensive Guide

 - Smuggling

 According to these crimes, luckily, many felons with minor crimes do not come into the category of serious crimes in Mexico.
-So if you are wondering can convict felons travel to Mexico, the answer is yes but subject to the type of crime a felony has committed.
+So if you are wondering whether convicted felons can travel to Mexico, the answer is yes, but subject to the type of crime a felony has committed.
 I have personally met with many felons who traveled to Mexico and said that no one from the customs or border forces asked about their criminal activities or convictions.

 Japan has strict entry rules for travelers with a criminal record.
-The Immigration Control and Refugee Recognition Act of Japan states that some felons will not get entry into Japan.
-Moving to Japan is quite difficult or maybe impossible as compared to Canada and Mexico.
-They do not have rehabilitation programs.
-So past convictions remain a concern when applying for a visa.
+The Immigration Control and Refugee Recognition Act of Japan states that some felons will not be admitted.
+Moving to Japan is quite difficult or maybe impossible compared to Canada and Mexico.
+They do not have rehabilitation programs, so past convictions remain a concern when applying for a visa.

 Felons may be denied entry if: